Search online for a minute and you’ll come up with thousands of ways to save money on food, clothing, or items around your home.

 I have a whole list of other things I’m always on the lookout for at thrift stores.
 They’re one of my favorite places in the world!

 Check out the craft aisle at Dollar Tree

 At Dollar Tree, ribbon spools, and wreath forms only cost (you guessed it) $1!
 That is a great price!
 My Dollar Tree even has a decent selection of faux flowers, if that’s your thing.
 It’s definitely worth a trip, trust me.

 Stay organized, so you’re not wasting supplies or losing what you already have.
 Then, when you have your next brilliant idea for a little crafty DIY, you can easily see which items you still need.
 But be sure to reuse, recycle and use your materials!
 Think outside the crafting-box and I’m sure you’ll be able to imagine new ways to use what is in your stash!

 And, lastly, trade with your crafting buddies!

 If you have a close group of artsy friends, I’m sure they all have their own stockpile of unused and extra supplies, just like you do.
 Ask around and arrange a trade.
 Maybe even organize a big group craft supply swap party, and make a night out of it!

-How do you save money on craft supplies?
-Leave a comment below and tell us all your secret, thrifty tips!
+Do you have any secrets to share on how to save money on craft supplies ?
+Leave a comment below and tell us all your thrifty tips!